 Bob raised the cup and took a sip of his coffee.
 He said: “How many years have you believed in God?
 How long have you read the Bible for?
 I’ve read the Bible my whole life—what do you know?
 Now, you want to fellowship to me?
 Well, I’d love to see how you will do it.”

 Bill said seriously: “Dad, you think that you’ve believed in the Lord for many years, are familiar with the Bible, have been vigilantly awaiting His coming and worked hard for Him, so when He comes again He will first give revelation to you.
 However, the Lord Jesus didn’t prophesy that when He returns He will first give revelation to those who work painstakingly for Him.
 Back in the days when the Lord Jesus came, did He give revelation to the chief priests, scribes, and the Pharisees, who read the Bible every day and had served God their whole lives?
 No, He didn’t!
 As for the Lord Jesus’ disciples, which among them followed the Lord Jesus because they had been given revelation?
-Although Peter received God’s revelation and recognized that the Lord Jesus is Christ and the, that only happened after he had followed the Lord Jesus for a period of time, heard a lot of His preaching and had some knowledge of Him.
+Although Peter received God’s revelation and recognized that the Lord Jesus is Christ and the Son of God, that only happened after he had followed the Lord Jesus for a period of time, heard a lot of His preaching and had some knowledge of Him.
 Only then did Peter receive revelation from the Holy Spirit and recognize the Lord Jesus’ true identity.
 No one ever first received the Lord’s revelation before following Him.
 At that time, many people believed in the Lord Jesus because John the Baptist said: ‘Behold the Lamb of God, which takes away the sin of the world’ (John 1:29).
 Matthew and Philip followed Jesus because He called on them Himself.
 The Samaritan woman believed that the Lord Jesus was the Messiah to come because His words exposed her secret, not because of any revelation.
 If these disciples hadn’t believed in the Lord Jesus but had only waited for God’s revelation after they knew He was Christ, wouldn’t they have missed the chance of gaining His salvation?”

 Hearing Bill’s words, Bob felt a little stirred and thought: “There’s something in Bill’s words.
 The Bible indeed doesn’t say that the Lord will give revelation to some person when He comes.
-And the Pharisees at that time traversed oceans and continents to spread the, and yet when the Lord came, He didn’t give revelation to them.
+And the Pharisees at that time traversed oceans and continents to spread the gospel, and yet when the Lord came, He didn’t give revelation to them.
 And none of His disciples received His revelation before following Him. …”

 Bill asked: “Dad, just think, how did you and I start believing in the Lord Jesus?
 You’ve known so many believers in the Lord, how many among them believe because of receiving God’s revelation?
 Don’t most of them believe because of the accounts in the Bible and the preaching of other people?”